 - Automatic HTTPS – Local SSL certificates out-of-the-box

-- Consistent environment – Identical PHP version to Production
+- Consistent environment – Identical PHP version as Production

-- No local installation – No PHP/MySQL needed on the host
+- No local installation – No PHP/MySQL required on the host

 Developer Productivity

-ddev config && ddev start - Switch PHP version – Simply in
+ddev config && ddev start - Switch PHP version – Easily in

 .ddev/config.yaml - Integrated services – Redis, Solr, MailHog, Elasticsearch

 Commit .ddev/config.yaml to the repository.
-This ensures every team member automatically has the identical development environment – no "Works on my machine" problems.
+That way every team member automatically gets an identical development environment, with no "works on my machine" surprises.

 Global Configuration